£17.00 – £21.00

 But in this 1920s' murder mystery dinner party or party game, there's been a homicide.
 A homicide that the local Big Cheese wants solving.
 And fast.

-Suitable for 6-8 players initially (8-10 by mid-October); this 20s' murder mystery party has virtual or face-to-face options.
+Suitable for 6-8 or 8-10 players; this 20s' murder mystery party has virtual or face-to-face options.
 Instant download.

 Buster McNail is dead.
 He's been whacked, chilled off, rubbed out, zotzed in his own Speakeasy.